-When researchers and monitors are assessing the environmental law of a person or community they are looking at how external elements are impacting the mental, emotional and physical health of the individual, and at large.
+When researchers and monitors are assessing the environmental law of a person or community, they are looking at how external elements are impacting the mental, emotional and physical health of the individual and at large.
 They can come in to do assessments that are focused on decreasing epidemics or childhood morbidity, as well as to improve the overall preventative healthcare measures in the area.

 Components of Environmental Law

 One of the major areas addressed by environmental law initiatives is waste management.
-This can take the form of helping to build or upgrade waste management systems to make sure that waste is not polluting ground water or causing the spread of disease.
+This can take the form of helping to build or upgrade waste management systems to make sure that waste is not polluting groundwater or causing the spread of disease.
 It can also take the form of managing radioactive waste materials.
 In areas of the world where industrialization is changing traditional community living, there may also have to be education programs done that demonstrate public health hygiene.

 Food production is another area covered by environmental law.
 Regulations will concern everything from how seed is harvested and prepared to what types of fertilizer and pesticides are used to nurture the crops to maturity.
-They will also examine processing, packaging and storage facilities for food products to ensure that all ingredients are safe for human consumption and there is less risk for contamination or spoiled food.
+They will also examine processing, packaging and storage facilities for food products to ensure that all ingredients are safe for human consumption, and there is less risk for contamination or spoiled food.

 Making sure that adequate drinking water, or potable water, is available to a community is another key issue with environmental law.
 Environmental law advocates will also look towards creating reserves of water that can be adequately protected from contamination.
-They don’t just look towards drinking and cooking water, but making sure there is adequate irrigation for crops as well.
+They don’t just look towards drinking and cooking water but making sure there is adequate irrigation for crops as well.

 Another aspect of water control is to make sure that proper drainage systems are in place.
 This has to do with the health concerns that can be caused by standing water and how it can promote the presence of disease carried by mosquitoes that can breed in standing water.

-Pollution Control and Remediation
+4. Pollution Control and Remediation

-Flora and Fauna
+5. Flora and Fauna

 Flora and fauna must be protected as they have been under constant threat by human activity.
 Environmental law may be enacted to protect biodiversity or as a special means for protecting species deemed important for other reasons.
 The need of the hour is to come up with new laws to protect endangered species from poachers, prohibition on killing or disruption of existing species and efforts to induce or support species recovery.

 Environmental law also studies the impact of mining of natural resources from beneath the ground.
-The extraction of these minerals from the ground causes pollution in the air and water as chemicals come in contact of the environment.
-Mining also gets affected by various regulations regarding environmental impact of mining as well as health and safety of miners.
+The extraction of these minerals from the ground causes pollution in the air and water as chemicals come in contact with the environment.
+Mining also gets affected by various regulations regarding environmental impact of mining as well as the health and safety of miners.

-Emissions and Construction
+7. Emissions and Construction

 Environmental law will also examine the condition and quality of housing and transportation in regards to its improvement and expansion.
 In recent times, an example of how environmental law helped to change and shape building policies is the focus on removing lead and asbestos from the building.